 If the justice court has implemented a juvenile case manager program under Art.
-45.056, Code of Criminal Procedure (see pages 107 - 108), then the mandatory transfer provisions do not require transfer if the child has two prior convictions and the justice court may retain the case.
+45.056, Code of Criminal Procedure (see Chapter 9), then the mandatory transfer provisions do not require transfer and the justice court may retain the case.
 Family Code § 51.08(d).

 c.
-Must Transfer if Complaint has been Dismissed due to Mental Illness, Developmental Disability or Lack of Capacity d.
-If Case is Transferred to Juvenile Court
+Mandatory Transfer - Mental Illness, Developmental Disability, or Lack of Capacity d.
+Procedure for Transfer to Juvenile Court

-A justice court must transfer a fine-only offense other than a traffic offense filed against a child if the court, or another court, has previously dismissed a complaint against the child on grounds of mental illness, developmental disability or lack of capacity under Section 8.08, Penal Code.
+A justice court must transfer a fine-only offense other than a traffic offense filed against a child to the juvenile court if any court has previously dismissed a complaint against the child on grounds of mental illness, developmental disability, or lack of capacity under Section 8.08, Penal Code.
 Family Code § 51.08(f).